Swaraj534249/Edubridge-E-commerce-project/README.md

 * Bootstrap
 * JavaScript

+Before running just create a schema named 'spring' in your MySQL

 You can add new user by clicking on *Signin* button and login by cliking on *Login* button but only as User to become admin you must ask the Admin to upgrade you